raspberrypi/style-guide/style-guide.md

 *   livestream – one word when a noun.
 Two words when used as a verb
 *   logic 1/logic 0 – write the digit, not the number
 *   login – one word when a noun or adjective.
 Two words when used as a verb.
 However, try to avoid using as a verb; *sign in* is preferable because it sounds less technical.
 *   lookup – one word when a noun or adjective: *lookup table* or *reverse phone number lookup*.
 Two words when a verb. *I tried to look up the length of my ex's prison sentence.*
+*   Low speed serial interface (LoSSI)
 *   LXDE – Lightweight X11 Desktop Environment

 ###M

 *   m – metre.
 No space between the number and m. *The sausage measured an amazing 6m.*
 *   M.2
 *   Mac (for Macintosh) is acceptable usage
+*   MAC address
 *   MacBook, MacBook Air, MacBook Pro – Apple trademarks, so do not add an s to make plural
 *   macOS (**not** Mac OS, Mac OS X, OS X, or OSX)
 *   machine – do not use as a synonym for computer.
 Use *computer*.